akirataguchi115/hyforms/README.md

 Although this kicked off as an idea for my full stack web development project in my 2nd semester of my masters at Helsingin Yliopisto (hence the name HYForms), I want this to be much bigger than just a project.
 I would want this to grow in the opensource world.
 I envision this to have a community, deploying this solution on their servers to collect information or use it as they please.

-### This project is also availalbe on herolu as a demo.
+### This project is also availalbe on Heroku as a demo.
 Please access it from here: [hyforms.herokuapp.com](https://hyforms.herokuapp.com)

 ### To run the django server, first create the environment like so: